• Skip to primary navigation

 Gemma Williams is a freelance medical writer with over 7 years’ in-house experience in medical publishing and communications.
 She specialises in educational medical writing and has a highly creative flare for projects.
 Having worked in-house as a medical editor for various medical journals and medical communications agencies, she also has a strong background in medical editing.

-Filed Under: Health copywriting, Health writing
+Filed Under: Health & medical copywriting, Health writing

 About Health Writer Hub Guest Author